 What you write is ultimately your responsibility.
 Participation in social computing on behalf of UW–Madison is not a right but an opportunity, so please treat it seriously and with respect.
 If you want to participate on behalf of the university, be sure to abide by its standard practice guidelines.
 Please note, if you are contacted by a member of the accredited media about a posting or comment on a social or new media site, please contact University Communications.

 Users are free to discuss topics and disagree with one another, but please be respectful of others’ opinions.
 You are more likely to achieve your goals if you are constructive and respectful while discussing a bad experience or disagreeing with a concept or person.
 Don’t use ethnic slurs, personal insults, obscenity, profanity or engage in any conduct that would not be acceptable in UW–Madison’s community.
-Do not ridicule, exploit, or demean persons on the basis of their age, color, creed, handicap, national origin, race, religion, sex or sexual orientation.
+Do not ridicule, exploit, or demean persons on the basis of their age, color, creed, physical or mental disability, physical appearance, national origin, citizenship, veteran status, marital status, race, religion, sex, sexual orientation, gender or gender identity.

 Be a Valued Member